In Conversation with Makayla Rogerson – April 2019

-In this edition of the WORLD MODEL HUNT magazine, we talk about to cover of model Makayla Rogerson and her modeling journey over the years.
+In this edition of the WORLD MODEL HUNT magazine, In conversation with Makayla Rogerson, our cover girl, on her modelling career through the years.
 She talks about owning a modeling agency, coaching budding models, and much more.

 You come out to be a very strong and bold personality in your photographs, apart from those main features share some other aspects of your personality.